-EMDR TRAUMA THERAPY
+EMDR TRAUMA THERAPY IN ARIZONA

 Individual therapy sessions at Holdfast Recovery are provided by Christian clinicians, that are trained in the treatment of trauma including: Eye Movement Desensitization and Reprocessing Therapy (EMDR), and Cognitive Behavioral Therapy (CBT).
 Our clients receive Trauma Informed Treatment with a Cognitive Behavioral Approach, as we understand that there is a high co-occurrence between substance use and trauma.
 Research has shown that 95% of adults that struggle with substance use disorders, also report a history of trauma and/or trauma-related distress, Atkins, 2014.
 The treatment at Holdfast Recovery is individualized to meet each client where they are at.

 (EMDR) plays a central role in our treatment of addiction.
 Here at Holdfast Recovery we understand the revolving door that is often associated with Substance Use Disorders, SUD, as most treatment modalities do not address the underlying problems that lead to SUD in the first place, and far too often lead to relapse.

 EMDR Therapy originated in the late 1980’s by Francine Shapiro.
 EMDR Therapy is an evidenced-based treatment for traumatic or distressing memories.
 EMDR Therapy is an information processing therapy, that uses the brain’s natural healing process, as God has gifted every body with a remarkable ability to heal itself under the right condition.

 Eight Phases of EMDR Therapy